 The purpose of the UK Cyber Security Council (“the Council”) is to support the UK Government’s National Cyber Security Strategy to make the UK the safest place to live and work online, and aims to leverage all available expertise, relevant standards and guidance to deliver practical advice to the profession.

-The BSIA is the trade association for the professional security industry in the UK, representing a wide range of companies operating in the security industry.
-Its members are responsible for more than 70% of privately provided UK security products and services (by turnover).
-This includes the manufacturing, distribution and installation of electronic and physical security equipment and the provision of security guarding and consultancy services.
+70% of BSIA members are responsible for UK security products and services (by turnover) in the private sector; including manufacturing, distribution and installation of electronic and physical security equipment and the provision of frontline security and consultancy services.

 The United Kingdom Crowd Management Association (UKCMA) was founded in 2001 and encompasses crowd safety and security professionals and academics, who are all committed to improving standards across the industry and sharing learnings from event sites across the world.

 In 2021, the Security Institute and the UKCMA signed an MoU to collaborate further.
 The two organisations share core aims, including supporting safe gatherings in crowded spaces, be that at large events, on high streets or in transport hubs.

 The Security Institute holds a Memorandum of Understanding with several other security associations, to increase knowledge sharing, widen influence and improve practices –

 The Security Institute is a member of a collective of European professional membership organisations, who have joined forces to develop activities to address corporate security concerns on a European level –